 Book a consultation with our child law solicitors in Bristol

-In some cases, we offer clients a complimentary 30-minute introductory meeting with a legal expert in child law, as well as fixed fees on our family law services so you’ll know exactly how much you’ll pay from the start.
+In some cases, we offer clients a complimentary 30-minute introductory meeting with a legal expert in child law, as well as fixed fees, so you’ll know exactly how much you’ll pay from the start.